MikroElektronika/mikrosdk_click_v2/clicks/color18/README.md

 ## Example Description

-> This example demonstrates the use of Color 18 click by reading and displaying the values from all 8 modulator channels.
+> This example demonstrates the use of Color 18 Click by reading and displaying the values from all 8 modulator channels.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c